Human Services-Recovery Support Specialist

 RSS 105 Professional Responsibilities (3.5)(3.5,0)

 In this course students will explore their professional responsibilities as Recovery Support Specialists; review relevant state statues, and study the Code of Ethics for Recovery Support Specialists.
 Self-care, recovery support strategies, and crisis intervention will also be presented.
 Lastly, preparations for Field Experience will be implemented.
 Special Note: Only individuals with a lived experience as consumers of mental health, substance use disorder, or dual diagnosis treatment may sit for the State of Illinois certification exam.
-(1.2) Proficiency Credit: Pass/No Credit: Not Available.
+(1.2) Proficiency Credit: Not Available Pass/No Credit: Not Available.

 In-District Tuition/Fees: $472.5 (effective 2024/25 academic year)